$3,100,000Pressure sore death

 Types of Injuries in Nursing Home Elopement Claims

 When a nursing home resident elopes, they are exposed to various potential dangers.
-These can result in serious injuries, impacting their physical health, mental well-being, and even leading to wrongful death.
+These can result in serious injuries, impacting their physical health and mental well-being, and even leading to wrongful death.
 Here are some of the injury types we often see in elopement cases:

 Who is at Risk of Elopement in Nursing Homes?

 Proper assessment is crucial for patients in nursing homes.
-Nursing homes must evaluate each resident for elopement risk factors to provide proper care and prevent elopement.
+Nursing homes must evaluate each resident for risk factors of elopement to provide proper care and prevent elopement.
 These are some of the most common elopement risks in nursing facilities.

 1. Residents with Cognitive Impairment

-• Dementia (including Alzheimer’s): Alzheimer’s disease is the most significant risk factor.
+• Dementia (including Alzheimer’s Disease): Alzheimer’s disease is the most significant elopement risk factor.
 Memory loss, confusion, and impaired judgment encourage wandering behavior, often with a destination in mind (even if it’s illogical, like “going home” to a childhood house).
 This may be referred to as reminiscent wandering.

-• Other Cognitive Issues: Traumatic brain injury, stroke, etc., can also impact judgment and awareness, increasing the risk of resident elopement.
+• Other Cognitive Issues: Traumatic brain injury or stroke can also impact judgment and awareness, increasing the risk of elopement.

 2. Residents with Mental Health Conditions

-• Depression and Anxiety: Can lead to restlessness, agitation, or a desire to escape the perceived negativity of their situation.
+• Depression and Anxiety: These conditions can lead to restlessness, agitation, or a desire to escape the perceived negativity of their situation.
 This is common in victims of nursing home abuse.

-• Delusions/Hallucinations: They may believe they must leave for a specific (but unreal) reason or escape a perceived threat.
+• Delusions/Hallucinations: Residents may believe they must leave for a specific (but unreal) reason or to escape a perceived threat.
 This can lead to environmentally cued wandering.

 3. Residents with an Elopement History